Research Fields and Themes

 Politics of Practice

-Our first focus, “Politics of Practice,” challenges the prevalent notion of the humanities as solely theoretical domains.
-Instead, we investigate the array of micropolitical practices within the humanities that implicitly or explicitly disseminate guiding knowledge to the public that perpetuates cultural repertoires of experience, or that involves professional expertise and connoisseurship as well as the development of specific techniques of reading, commentary, translation, critique, and reflection.
+Our first focus, “Politics of Practice,” challenges the prevalent notion that the humanities is a solely theoretical domain, shaped by contemplation, thought, and a distanced viewpoint.
+Instead, we turn to the array of micropolitical practices within the humanities that implicitly or explicitly disseminate “guiding knowledge” to the public—in other words, knowledge that perpetuates cultural repertoires of experience or that nurtures professional expertise and particular techniques of reading, commentary, translation, critique, and reflection.

 Infrastructural Thinking

-The second focus, “Infrastructural Thinking,” examines the reciprocal relationship between humanities practice, political theory, collective imaginations, and infrastructures such as universities, publishing houses, funding institutions, and political and technical systems.
-Applying a lens of serial contextualism, we aim to discern how infrastructural measures across various regions and time periods have influenced the thought and action in the humanities, while providing a critical space for ethical reflection on dominant social structures and fostering alternative forms of life and knowledge
+The second focus, “Infrastructural Thinking,” explores the interaction between humanities practice, political theory, collective imagination, and infrastructures such as universities, publishers, funding institutions, and political and technical systems.
+We examine a series of different historical contexts to ask how infrastructural measures across different regions and periods have influenced thought and action in the humanities, and how the humanities, in turn, have provided a critical space for ethical reflection on dominant social structures and fostered alternative forms of life and knowledge.

-Across these research areas, the center will concentrate on four topics:
+Straddling these two research areas, the center will address four topics:

 Knowledge Archaeology of the Digital Humanities

-This thematic field is dedicated to the history of analogues and partially forgotten humanistic practices of collecting, sorting, standardizing underlying today's digital architectures, data regimes, and tools.
+This thematic field is dedicated to the history of the analog and now partially forgotten humanities practices of collecting, sorting, and standardizing that underlie today’s digital architectures, data regimes, and tools.
 We will scrutinize their impact on scholarly publishing, including negotiations over data standards and the dynamics of digital scholarly communication.

 Practices of Provenance Research

-This theme entails a historical examination of provenance research as a humanities practice of attribution and commentary, tracing its evolution since the eighteenth century.
-We aim to historicize its methods and active practice amid its contemporary global political ramifications.
+In recent years, provenance research and the restitution of objects has become one of the most visible instruments of decolonization in the public sphere.
+In conversation with these efforts, our theme entails a historical examination of provenance research as a multifaceted humanities practice of attribution and commentary, tracing its evolution since the eighteenth century.
+We aim to historicize the methods and practice of provenance research, an investigation with great contemporary relevance given the global political ramifications.

 The Humanities and the Promise of Globalization